Regularity properties of jump diffusions with irregular coefficients: Introduction

-The literature on SDEs driven by non-degenerate Gaussian noises with singular drifts is quite impressive.
-After Zvonkin's pioneering work \cite{zvonkin1974transformation}, there have been a lot of works devoted to studying the strong well-posedness of singular SDEs, among which, we quote \cite{veretennikov1980strong, krylov2005strong, zhang2011stochastic, zhang2016stochastic}.
+One the other hand, the study of SDEs driven by non-degenerate Gaussian noises with irregular coefficients has a long history and the literature on this topic is quite impressive.
+After Zvonkin's pioneering work \cite{zvonkin1974transformation}, there have been a lot of works devoted to studying the strong well-posedness of singular SDEs, among which, we quote \cite{krylov2005strong, veretennikov1980strong2, zhang2011stochastic, zhang2016stochastic}.
 Moreover, there are also many articles investigating the regularity properties of $X_t(x,\om)$ w.r.t. $x$ and $\om$.
 Among all, let us mention that the weak differentiability of $X_t(x)$ w.r.t. $x$ in the multiplicative noise case was shown in \cite{zhang2011stochastic, zhang2016stochastic} by using Zvonkin's idea.
-And in \cite{meyer2010construction, menoukeu2013variational,mohammed2015sobolev}, the authors adopted another approach based on Malliavin calculus to study the solvability of \eqref{Eq-SDE} as well as the Malliavin differentiability of the solutions in the additive noise case.
+In \cite{menoukeu2013variational, meyer2010construction, mohammed2015sobolev}, the authors adopted another approach based on Malliavin calculus to study the solvability of \eqref{Eq-SDE} as well as the Malliavin differentiability of the solutions in the additive noise case.